mnaamani/huddle/README.md

 By integrating with slack web api, a meeting organiser can host a meeting online on Huddle then:

   1. Select Slack team members to invite.
-(The selection can be saved as a group for reuse.)
-  2. Team members will get direct messages from the organiser in slack with a URL to join the meeting.
+Share the meeting URL.
-  3. Only invited users can join the meeting URL.
+  2. Only invited users can join the meeting URL.
-  4. The meeting automatically tracks attendance and can send alerts to remind  missing members to join.
-  5. When tready, the organiser can begin the meeting.